 Bypass navigation bar

-Supplemental Employment Formula Pay may be used as compensation for non-teaching duties, as approved by the President.
+Formula Pay may be used as compensation for non-teaching duties, as approved by the President.
 Such non-teaching duties might take the form of materials update in a particular teaching area, development of new program and the related instructional support responsibilities, or "lead" faculty in large, complex divisions.
+Formula pay may also be used to pay faculty who are taking summer sabbaticals and have not already used their formula pay for the current fiscal year.

 Although the District does not guarantee supplemental employment to full-time faculty, personnel may be selected to assume extra duties for formula compensation.
 The formula workload is normally scheduled at the campus to which the faculty member was assigned during the previous academic year.
 If a maximum formula workload cannot be scheduled at the previously assigned campus, a faculty member may be assigned to teach at another campus, different campuses or in the day and evening in order to achieve the maximum workload.
 A maximum workload may also be achieved by scheduling the workload during any combination of sessions during the academic year.